luloxi/PunkSociety/README.md

 ## Phase 3

+- **"Inspired by" feature for NFTs**, meaning that a new NFT can use other NFTs validated to be used as an inspiration for their creation (text, video, image, audio) and all featured NFTs show the pieces that were created in their page, and their artists earn a percentage of the royalties.

+## Phase 4

 ### Social

 - **System to validate artists and collectors (and maybe enable them to gasless mint and be able to disable them to prevent spam)**